Angle Icon

 What are AI scribes?

-They transcribe patient encounters in real time and slot that data right into your EHR.
+An AI scribe can transcribe patient encounters in real time, and slot that data right into your EHR.

 Designed to mirror the role of medical scribes, they add powerful extras like voice recognition, auto-formatting, and intelligent data entry.